DIGITbrain/digitbrain.github.io/docs/start/dataassetsmapping.md

 ## Introduction

-The Data Assets Mapping substructure in a DMA Tuple will map Data assets with Data Sources that have been specified for each Microservice that makes up an Algorithm.
+The Data Assets Mapping substructure in a Process will map Data assets with Data Sources that have been specified for each Microservice that makes up an Algorithm.
 Data Sources describe what type/kind of data the Microservice expects (see the [Input Data](/attributes/microservice#inputdata) and